 Rafal Tomal — As the lead designer for Copyblogger Media, Rafal knows a thing or two about design.
 He’s also great at creating useful design content, and one of his strong suits is his ability to take design advice and visualize the outcome.

-Soundbites and Key Takeaways
+Soundbites and key takeaways

-It’s for that reason that quotes like “Ask not what your country can do for you…” can live on for so long—people might not remember the full speech, but they certainly remember the soundbite.
+People might not remember the full speech, but they certainly remember the soundbite.

-Don’t get me wrong, it works with the right people (and the right question), but there are a few problems with round-up articles that discourage me from ever using them:
+Don’t get me wrong, it works with the right people and the right question, but there are a few problems with round-up articles that discourage me from ever using them:

 So what should you do instead?